 ii.
 Committee members may be considered present for the purpose of opening ballots if they do so electronically (e.g. via Skype or other technology) and view the data simultaneously.

 i.
-The finalist receiving the greatest number of votes will be declared the winner of the Whitney Award in that category.
+The finalist receiving the highest ranking will be declared the winner of the Whitney Award in that category.

 j.
 In the event of a tie, all tied finalists will receive the Whitney Award in that category.

 k.
 All award results are to be kept secret, known only to members of the Whitney Awards Committee, until the presentation of the awards.

 l.
 The Whitney Awards Committee will not release detailed voting results to the public, either before or after the awards ceremony.

 m.
 An individual novel may be a finalist in only one genre category.

 n.
 An individual novel may be a finalist in up to three categories (one genre category, Debut Novel of the Year, and Novel of the Year (Adult or Youth), and can win in any or all of those categories.